 Himachal Pradesh is home to several famous places like Manali, Shimla, Chail, Kasauli, Dharamshala etc. Mcleodganj in Dharamshala is the official seat of the Dalai Lama and a popular hill station as well.
 Offbeat places like Spiti, Kinnaur Kasol, Bir and Shojha are also must visit offbeat destinations in Himachal Pradesh.
 It is a one fully packed destination with a different kind of vibe in each city.

 In short, some of the best places to visit in India are in Himachal Pradesh.

 Himachal Pradesh has the Great Himalayan National Park which is now a designated UNESCO World Heritage Site under the criteria of “outstanding significance for biodiversity conservation”.
 It is habitat to wildlife such as the musk deer, leopard, snow leopard, brown bear, besides varied species of flora and fauna.

 Those who want to experience this Himalayan gem will have no shortage of finding places to visit in Himachal Pradesh.
 They will feel safe traveling in a state with virtually no crime and home to some of India’s most hospitable people.
 Besides the weather of Himachal Pradesh is cool and gives relief from the heat and dust of the plains.

 So whether you are looking for a weekend getaway or a relaxed holiday, Himachal is your next stop.
+Whether your choice is a budgeted travel or a luxury vacation, again you will have it all here.
 Himachal is well connected by road, rail, and air and in this guide, we take pleasure in presenting the best three places to visit in Himachal that will make your holiday to memorable.